ceremcem/build-freecad-asm3/README.md

 ### 1. Setup a clean Debian installation

-Setup a clean installation (Debian Stretch or upwards is suggested) by using VirtualBox (easier to setup) or LXC (for advanced/daily usage in terms of performance)
+Setup a clean installation (Debian Stretch or upwards is suggested) by using
+* VirtualBox (or similar) (easier to setup)
+* LXC (for advanced/daily usage in terms of performance)

 ### 2. Download the builder scripts